Batarang: History

+Batarangs first appeared in Detective Comics #31 (September 1939), in the story "Batman Versus the Vampire".

+Batman threw the first batarang at the Monk and missed, but later in the story, the batarang helped him knock over a chandelier and escape from the villain's trap.

+A 1957 story called "The 100 Batarangs of Batman!"
+(Detective Comics #244, June 1957) included an "origin story" for the batarang, which was given to Batman by circus performer Lee Collins.

+In Frank Miller's Batman: The Dark Knight Returns #2, illustrates one use of Batman's batarang; one criminal thought it was a bat chasing him, and when it hit his hand, revealing to be a batarang, alerting him of Batman's presence.

+Later, in Batman #575 (January 2000), that during the hero's fight with the terrorist Banner, the villain thought he saw Batman grabbing two bats from a flock and throws them during their fight.

+A rifle-like grappling gun first appeared in Frank Miller's Batman: The Dark Knight Returns #1.
+However, the now standard hand-held version of Batman's grappling gun first appeared in the 1989 Batman film.
+It gradually replaced the batarang and a rope in the comics after artist Norm Breyfogle introduced a grapple gun in Batman #458 in January 1991.

+That tool became the standard in the subsequent animated series, comics, films, and video games such as Batman: Arkham Asylum and in Batman: Arkham City a more advanced version called the Grapnel was introduced which could be used to launch Batman into the air to glide using kinetic energy.

 In other media

 Live-action television

-In the movie adaptations of Batman, the batarangs shown roughly match the adapted bat logo of the respective movie franchise.
+In the film adaptations of Batman, the batarangs shown roughly match the adapted bat logo of the respective franchise.

 Following the backlash against the camp Batman television series, the franchise has avoided falling into the perceived overuse of the bat- prefix, for which the 1960s series was criticized.

-Though featured prominently, the batarangs are very rarely referred to by name, unlike the Batcave and Batmobile.
+Though featured prominently, the batarangs are rarely referred to by name, unlike the Batcave and Batmobile.

 The television series Birds of Prey also features batarangs.
 However these versions are circular and bear the Birds of Prey symbol, rather than the traditional bat shape.

 In the episode "Nothing's Shocking" from the fifth and final season of Gotham, Bruce Wayne uses sharp objects and throws them at an enemy similar to the batarangs, foreshadowing their full appearance later in the season.
 The batarangs officially appear in the series finale "The Beginning...".
-In the episode, Batman uses his batarangs to defeat Jeremiah Valeska at Ace Chemicals.
+In the episode, Batman uses his batarangs to defeat Jeremiah Valeska.

 Kate used the batarangs in the television series Batwoman.